Rome Attractions

 You can get up to a 5% discount on this combo ticket.

-The trip takes around 3 hours – 2 hours at La Traviata and 1 hour at the National Etruscan Museum.
+The trip takes around 2-3 hours at La Traviata, and 1 hour at the National Etruscan Museum.

 Ticket Cost: €41

-Here are some questions tourists ask before purchasing their tickets for La Traviata Opera in Rome.
+Here are some questions tourists frequently ask before purchasing their tickets for La Traviata Opera in Rome.

 Visitors can present their tickets on mobile devices, but printed tickets are also accepted at the St. Paul’s Within the Walls Church.
 You can show the tickets on your smartphone at the entrance and walk inside the attraction.